trigger-corp/Forge-Documentation/source/best_practice/example_project.rst

 Page View
 ---------
 This snippet shows how we implement pages in this project, with an animated transition as one page becomes active.
+You can also see us using Zepto for DOM manipulation here.

 ::